UrvaSuthar/FileStore/README.md

 ```
 This will start the Expo development server, and a new tab will open in your default web browser with the Expo DevTools.

-### Connect Android Device
+### Connect Android/IOS Device
-1. Open the Expo Go app on your Android device.
+1. Open the Expo Go app on your Android/IOS device.
 2. Scan the QR code displayed in the Expo DevTools or console.
 You can find it in the terminal where you started the Expo development server.
-3. Wait for the app to load on your Android device.
+3. Wait for the app to load on your Android/IOS device.

 ### Explore the App
 Once the app is loaded on your Android device, you can explore the Seamless File Sharing App and test its features.